iluwatar/java-design-patterns/composite-view/README.md

 ## Intent

 The primary goal of the Composite View design pattern is to compose objects into tree structures to represent part-whole hierarchies.
 This allows clients to treat individual objects and compositions of objects uniformly, simplifying the management of complex structures.

 ## Explanation

 Real World Example

-> A news site wants to display the current date and news to different users
-> based on that user's preferences.
-The news site will substitute in different news feed
-> components depending on the user's interest, defaulting to local news.
+> A news site wants to display the current date and news to different users based on that user's preferences.
+The news site will substitute in different news feed components depending on the user's interest, defaulting to local news.

 In Plain Words

 > Composite View Pattern is having a main view being composed of smaller subviews.
-> The layout of this composite view is based on a template.
-A View-manager then decides which
-> subviews to include in this template.
+The layout of this composite view is based on a template.
+A View-manager then decides which subviews to include in this template.

 Wikipedia Says

 > Composite views that are composed of multiple atomic subviews.
-Each component of
-> the template may be included dynamically into the whole and the layout of the page may be managed independently of the
+Each component of the template may be included dynamically into the whole and the layout of the page may be managed independently of the content.
+This solution provides for the creation of a composite view based on the inclusion and substitution of modular dynamic and static template fragments.
+It promotes the reuse of atomic portions of the view by encouraging modular design.
-> content.
-> This solution provides for the creation of a composite view based on the inclusion and substitution of
-> modular dynamic and static template fragments.
-> It promotes the reuse of atomic portions of the view by encouraging modular design.

 **Programmatic Example**

 Since this is a web development pattern, a server is required to demonstrate it.
 This example uses Tomcat 10.0.13 to run the servlet, and this programmatic example will only work with Tomcat 10+.

-Firstly there is `AppServlet` which is an `HttpServlet` that runs on Tomcat 10+.
+Firstly, there is `AppServlet` which is an `HttpServlet` that runs on Tomcat 10+.

 ```java
 public class AppServlet extends HttpServlet {